May 18th to May 27th, 2026

 (B, D) Overnight: Cotswolds

-Friday, May 22 - After a leisurely breakfast, we visit Buscot Park, an elegant country estate owned by Lord Faringdon and the National Trust.
-Its gardens are awe-inspiring: a dramatic Italian-style water garden with cascading pools, fragrant rose beds, whimsical topiary, and the stunning Four Seasons Walled Garden.
-After exploring both the house and gardens, we return to the hotel for a relaxed afternoon.
-The evening is free for you to dine independently at one of the region’s inviting restaurants.
+Friday, May 22 - After a leisurely breakfast, we set out for Kelmscott Manor, the beloved Cotswold retreat of Arts and Crafts visionary William Morris.
+Its honey-colored limestone house and intimate gardens capture the essence of English country.
+In the afternoon, we travel to Buscot Park, an elegant country house owned by Lord Faringdon and the National Trust.
+Its gardens are a revelation: a dramatic Italianate water garden with cascading pools, fragrant rose beds, whimsical topiary, and the jewel-like Four Seasons Walled Garden.
+The evening is free for you to discover one of the region’s inviting restaurants.

-Sunday, May 24 – Today, we say goodbye to the Cotswolds and head southeast to Wisley, home of the Royal Horticultural Society’s flagship garden.
-Spanning 240 acres, Wisley offers a living encyclopedia of horticulture, blending formal gardens, experimental plantings, and impressive glasshouses.
-After lunch and a guided tour of highlights, you’ll have time to browse the famous Wisley shop before we go to our hotel in Dorking.
-This evening, we gather for dinner together.
+Sunday, May 24 - Today, we bid farewell to the Cotswolds and journey southeast to the Royal Horticultural Society’s flagship garden at Wisley.
+Spanning 240 acres, Wisley is a living encyclopedia of horticulture, blending formal design with experimental plantings and world-class glasshouses.
+After lunch and a guided tour of the highlights, we continue to Gravetye Manor, the former home of William Robinson, whose revolutionary ideas forever changed English gardening.
+This evening, we will gather for dinner together.

 (B, D) Overnight: Dorking

-Monday, May 25 - Our day begins at Vann Gardens, a jewel of the Arts and Crafts movement, featuring a Water Garden designed by Gertrude Jekyll in 1911.
-We then proceed to Gravetye Manor, once home to William Robinson, whose revolutionary ideas changed English gardening forever.
-After lunch at the estate, enjoy a guided tour of the gardens with the head gardener, Tom Coward, who continues Robinson’s tradition of naturalistic planting.
-Returning to Dorking, the evening is yours to dine at one of the area’s many fine restaurants.
+Monday, May 25 - Our morning begins at Vann Gardens, a gem of the Arts and Crafts movement featuring a Water Garden designed by the legendary Gertrude Jekyll in 1911.
+After lunch in the elegant manor, we’ll enjoy a guided tour of its gardens with the head gardener, Tom Coward, who continues Robinson’s legacy of naturalistic planting.
+Returning to Dorking, the evening is free for you to dine at one of the city’s many fine restaurants.

 (B, L) Overnight: Dorking

-Tuesday, May 26 - Our final full day begins at Great Dixter, the residence of famed plantsman Christopher Lloyd.
-Medieval buildings, clipped yew topiary, and vivid mixed borders—including the famous Long Border—make it one of England’s most inspiring gardens.
-Next, we visit Sissinghurst, created by writer Vita Sackville-West and her husband, Harold Nicolson.
-They transformed a Tudor estate’s ruins into one of the world’s most beloved gardens, featuring ten distinct “garden rooms” with exceptional plantings, colors, and fragrances.
-We return to the hotel this evening for a festive farewell dinner.
+Tuesday, May 26 - Our final full day begins at Sissinghurst, the creation of writer Vita Sackville-West and her husband, Harold Nicolson.
+Together they transformed the ruins of a Tudor estate into one of the world’s most beloved gardens, with ten distinct “garden rooms” filled with inspired plantings, colors, and scents.
+Returning to our hotel, we gather this evening for a festive farewell dinner.

 (B, D) Overnight: Dorking

-Wednesday, May 27 - Transfers to Heathrow are arranged for flights back to the U.S. this morning.
+Wednesday, May 27 - Transfers to Heathrow are provided this morning for flights back to the U.S.

 (B) Overnight: Home